 Residents of Payne Hall continue their learning outside of the classroom.
 Payne Hall provides residents with an academically focused atmosphere in all of its houses.
 Also included in Payne Hall is an academic house where residents are expected to maintain at least a 2.75 GPA throughout the academic year.
 Payne Hall provides a safe, friendly environment that promotes education, fellowship, and community.
 Volunteering in the Marquette community is a focus for Payne Hall residents and is apparent in their dedication to the Superior Edge Program at NMU.
-Payne Hall is made up of one all male house, one all female house, and four co-ed housess.
-Payne Hall is building number 68 on the campus map.
+Payne Hall is made up of two all male houses, one all female house, and four co-ed houses.
+Payne Hall is building 68 on the campus map.

 Note: Due to the type of furniture in the Payne Hall rooms, lofts are not permitted.
 Loft kits manufactured to fit the beds in Payne Hall are available for rent.

 Elizabeth joined the NMU team after graduating from the University of Wisconsin - Stevens Point.
 While there, she earned her Bachelor of Science degree in History and served as a community adviser for a year and an assistant to the hall director for two years.
 She also has experience with summer conferences.

 |Thursday||3:00 p.m. - 5:00 p.m.|

 |Friday||10:00 a.m. - 12:00 p.m.|

 Payne/Halverson Front Desk: 227-2477